Partakithware/FlathubStoreUnofficial/README.md

 # FlathubStoreUnofficial
 Install and Uninstall Flatpaks via Flathubs Install Button.
 I do not often if ever post my applications, so use at your own risk.
-License is up in the air not sure so I just selected MIT.
-Electron based Flathub store built into a .AppImage for you.
+License: MIT (Subject to Change) Electron based Flathub store built into a .AppImage for you.

 This will allow you to use the flathub store by-itself to install/uninstall flatpackrefs.